From A Wiki of Ice and Fire

 A Storm of Swords

 Mace serves as one of the three judges at the trial of Tyrion Lannister for the murder of Joffrey.
 He wants Tyrion dead because his daughter was drinking from the chalice that contained the poison that killed Joffrey.
 Unbeknownst to Mace it was his mother Olenna Tyrell who poisoned Joffrey.

 A Feast for Crows

 Mace is charged by Queen Regent Cersei Lannister with the capture of Storm's End in order to remove him from King's Landing.
+He sets out with half the Tyrell strength.
 With Mace gone Cersei plots against his daughter, Margaery.
 Reciprocal accusations of immorality leads to the imprisonment of both Margaery and Cersei by the Faith of the Seven.
 When Mace receives news of this he leaves the siege and marches his army back to King's Landing, leaving Lord Mathis Rowan to continue the siege with fewer men.

 A Dance with Dragons

 Mace arrives at King's Landing to find that Margaery and her cousins have already been released.
 Given the weak evidence against them they were turned over to the custody of his bannerman Randyll Tarly, whose army reached the city first.
 Their release was conditional on Tarly's holy oath to return them for trial.
 Cersei Lannister is stripped of the regency.
 Ser Kevan Lannister arrives in the city and is made Regent to King Tommen Baratheon.

 To placate House Tyrell following Cersei's accusations, Kevan makes multiple concessions to Mace.
 He names Mace the Hand of the King, a title Mace had desired since Tywin's death.
 Kevan also appoints two of Mace's bannermen, Randyll Tarly and Paxter Redwyne, to the small council.
 Despite numerous threats facing the Iron Throne, Mace refuses to march his army from the city before his daughter is acquitted.
 Kevan grows increasingly resentful of Mace's apparent insatiability.
 Mace adds a hundred men of the Reach to the City Watch and plans a new Tower of the Hand double the size of its predecessor.

 Quotes by Mace